harvard-dce/zoom-recording-ingester/README.md

 ##### `invoke exec.on_demand [uuid]`

-Options: `--oc-series-id=XXX --allow-multiple-ingests`
+Options: `--oc-series-id=XX --oc_workflow=XX --allow-multiple-ingests --ingest-all-mp4`

 This task will manually invoke the `/ingest` endpoint.
-This is the endpoint used by the Opencast "Zoom+" tool.
-Specify an opencast series id with `--oc-series-id=XX`.
+This is the endpoint used by the Opencast "+Zoom" tool.

+`--oc-series-id=XX` - Specify an opencast series id.

+`--oc_workflow=XX` - Select an Opencast workflow other than the default.

-Allow multiple ingests of the same recordiing (for testing purposes) with `--allow-multiple-ingests`.
+`--allow-multiple-ingests` - Allow multiple ingests of the same recordiing (for testing purposes).

+`--ingest-all-mp4` - Ingest (for archival purposes) all mp4 files associated with the requested recording

 ### Schedule DB